 If your event is open to all, and you have a web site which gives its details including the schedule and directions for getting there, the URL will be listed in the British Room on KGS.

-In addition, it is good to have an online entry form, to make it as easy as possible to enter – the Tournament Coordinator can help with this.
-You should request at least: name, playing strength, club, whether they are a concession (e.g. student or unemployed) and whether they are a member of the BGA (see details of the levy).
+In addition, it is good to have an online entry form, to make it as easy as possible to enter – we have a new registration system that might help with this.
+You should request at least: name, playing strength, club, whether they are a concession (e.g. student or unemployed) and whether they are a member of the Association (see details of the levy).

 Nowadays, most people will enter your tournament online, whether by email or through an online entry form.
 It is good practice to acknowledge receipt of each entry.